pagesjaunes/textcorpus-generator/README.md

 > Note that # character is supported and can be used at the beginning of a line to skip it from sentence generation.

+## Introduce variation in entity generation

+It is possible to have several patterns of a same entity : a given entity may be relied to as many dictionaries as you want, juste suffix the file name / tag name with the # character.
+For instance, the entity representing a "Professional" may be used in different way, according to its activity :

+- Health => I want an appointement in Chicago with Doctor House as soon as possible
+- Food => I need to contact Mario to fix a water leak
+- ...

+Both Mario and Doctor House have to be tagged as "B-Pro" but can't be in the same file.
+For this use case, juste add a "#attribute" to the main "B-Pro" pattern.
+Sentences in the template file will look like :

+- I want an appointement in B-city with B-pro#health as soon as possible
+- I need to contact B-pro#plumber to fix a water leak

+They are relied to two dictionaries :

+- B-pro#health.csv
+- B-pro#plumber.csv

+And they generate these IOB forms :

+- I want an appointement in Chicago with Doctor House as soon as possible : O O O O B-city O B-pro I-Pro as soon as possible
+- I need to contact Mario to fix a water leak : O O O O B-pro O O O O O